-This type of expansion joint is widely used in buried district heating networks to perform cold spring effect.
+This type of expansion joint is widely used in buried district heating networks to perform the cold spring effects.

 Wind, Show, Ice, Seismic, Wave Loads:

-There’s no wave loads in START-PROF yet 🙁
+There are no wave loads in START-PROF yet.

 Load Case Editor = Operation Mode Editor:

-START-PROF has high-level Operation Mode Editor, based on templates.
-That allows do the same things as Load Case Editor, but in more fast and easy to understand manner.
+START-PROF has a high-level Operation Mode Editor, based on templates.
+That allows doing the same things as Load Case Editor but in a more fast and easy to understand manner.

-START-PROF always consider Bourdon Effect (Translation & Rotation).
-Occasional load factor is taken according to selected code and chosen in operation mode editor.
-SIF multiplier for sustained stress is always according to the selected code.
+START-PROF always considers Bourdon Effect (Translation & Rotation).
+The occasional load factor is taken according to the selected code and chosen in the operation mode editor.
+The SIF multiplier for sustained stress is always according to the selected code.

-Units can be converted any time on-the-fly.
+Units can be converted at any time on-the-fly.
 Before analysis, and after analysis.
-No need to convert whole model.
+No need to convert the whole model.